crh0716/gaia/apps/settings/README.md

 All panels should be defined in the folder under `panels/` with the name identical to the panel's name. ex: battery panel should be defined in `panels/battery` folder.

 ###How to port an existing panel to follow the new architecture design?
 Basically this could be done by following the previous two sections.
-Create a panel module and require the dependent modules converted from the original scripts.
-Then add the panel module to the HTML template and remove all script tags from it.
+Create a panel module and require the dependent modules converted from the original scripts, then add the panel module to the HTML template.
+Details are explained in the following.

 #### 1. Create a new panel module
 Follow this [section](#how-to-create-a-new-panel-in-settings) to create a new panel module and add it to the corresponding HTML template that could be found under `elements/`.
 The panel module must be placed under `panels/<panel_name>/` and named as `panel.js`.
 Remember to remove all script tags in the template because they should be required in the panel module.